 One possible outcome is the filing of a mass tort lawsuit that consolidates numerous, similar legal claims for easier pre-trial processing.
 This is likely to be the case in Philadelphia, where more than 100 lawsuits currently await trial.

 In federal court, 56 cases currently await trial.
-Plaintiffs have requested that these are consolidated into a multidistrict litigation (MDL) in New Jersey.
+In December 2016, a federal judicial panel consolidated these cases into a multidistrict litigation (MDL) in New Jersey.

 Invokana Injury Liability

 Liability for dangerous drug injuries typically falls on the companies that manufacture and market the drugs in question.
 For example, Janssen Pharmaceuticals (a Johnson & Johnson subsidiary) sells Invokana and would be the primary target in a lawsuit.
-The lawsuit would have to prove that Janssen was in some way negligent in the manufacture and/or sale of Invokana.
-In other words, a lawsuit would need to show that Janssen did not do enough to protect the public from possible harm resulting from Invokana use.
+A lawsuit would have to prove that Janssen was in some way negligent in the manufacture and/or sale of Invokana.
+In other words, a successful lawsuit needs to show that Janssen did not do enough to protect the public from possible harm resulting from Invokana use.

 Currently, lawsuits allege that Janssen Pharmaceuticals is guilty of some combination of the following: